Remove clog in favor of standard syslogd or syslogd alternative with rotation via newsyslog or logrotate

 - Functions dealing with clog files will need replaced/rewritten/removed -- probably not a significant effort since the option already exists today to use plain text logging, may only be a matter of removing dead code

-#1 Updated by Darren Spruell 11 months ago
+#1 Updated by Darren Spruell about 1 year ago

 +1 on this - clog is kind of neat for the use case it addresses, but is fairly inconvenient in terms of modern log analysis/log delivery.
 For example, clog is not well known and well-documented so there are relatively few references for it (pfSense being one of the best sources today).
 There is also a complication when considering remote log delivery; syslog works, but it suffers from being syslog.
 Modern log collection agents like Filebeat and Fluent Bit are used in increasingly more environments today and would benefit from having plaintext, rotated system logs to read from.